 Happy Hands is a quilting ministry that distributes quilts to people in need, in support of the ministry of the church, or for special events or occasions.
 We meet on the second Wednesday in March, June, September and December, remembering all items made go to those in need.
 If you are new to quilting, we can teach you.
 We have fabric and a sewing machine.

 Care Ministers provide the ministry of visitation either in person or by phone for members and friends of our congregation.
 This includes taking Holy Communion into the homes of our shut-ins.
 Training and support are provided.

 Care and Kindness Volunteers provide acts of kindness and support for members of the congregation by providing things like rides to the doctor, meals after hospitalization, etc.

-Facility Management is a group of volunteers that meet monthly, typically on the first Saturday, to do maintenance and improvements to our buildings and grounds.
+Facility Management is a group of volunteers that meet monthly, typically on the second Saturday, to do maintenance and improvements to our buildings and grounds.